 This Christmas plant care guide can help you keep 8 of the usual holiday suspects alive till Santa comes.

 The plant we call "amaryllis" is not really an amaryllis but a Hippeastrum hybrid.
 The real Amaryllis belladonna is in the lily family - you probably know it as "Naked Ladies".
-But that's another story.
 Your faux amaryllis will require a warm place with bright light but not full sun.
 Keep soil evenly moist but not wet.
 The bloom should last six to eight weeks.

 Some azaleas are bred as greenhouse plants but they're still inexplicably tricky to keep alive indoors.